Which of the following is a characteristic functional group found... | Channels for Pearson+

 1

-Recall the definition of a functional group: a specific group of atoms within a molecule that is responsible for a characteristic chemical reaction of that molecule.

-Understand that alcohols are organic compounds characterized by the presence of a hydroxyl group (-OH) attached to a carbon atom.
+Recognize that alcohols are organic compounds characterized by the presence of a hydroxyl group (-OH).

-Compare the functional groups listed with the characteristic group of alcohols.
-The hydroxyl group (-OH) is the defining feature of alcohols.

-Conclude that the hydroxyl group (-OH) is the characteristic functional group found in alcohols, distinguishing them from other organic compounds.
+Recall that the hydroxyl group (-OH) is the defining functional group of alcohols, distinguishing them from other types of organic compounds.

+Conclude that the characteristic functional group found in alcohols is the hydroxyl group (-OH), as it is responsible for the properties and reactions typical of alcohols.

 Watch next